 If you know what procedure you will be observing, it could be good to do some research beforehand.
 You’ll know what to expect and be able to ask well-informed questions of your physician.
 You may even impress them with your knowledge.

-If you attend one of our programs, we will provide you with American standard PPE and you will have 24/7 support so if any questions arise, we can help.
+On our programs, we will provide you with international standard PPE and you will have 24/7 support so if any questions arise, we can help.
 As soon as you begin your application process our Global Pre-Meds staff will be there to assist you.
 Check out our program dates here.